-ONAP Environmental Review Resources
+An Environmental Review

-An environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
+The process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
 The environmental review process is required for all HUD-assisted projects to ensure that the proposed project does not negatively impact the surrounding environment, and that the property site itself will not have an adverse environmental or health effect on residents.
 HUD’s Office of Environment and Energy (OEE) manages the overall environmental review process for HUD.
 You will find an overview of HUD environmental requirements, as well as regulations, formats, guidance and training materials on the Environmental Review page.
 If you have questions about environmental review, please contact the assigned Grants Management Specialist or Grants Evaluation Specialist in your Area Office.

 - Web-Based Instructional System for Environmental Reviews (WISER)